patchamama/PP1-Taekwondo-Migration-Guide/README.md

 ## Credits

-- All content was extracted directly after consultation with chatGPT and by checking the information obtained directly with my experience as a practitioner of karate, hapkido and taekwondo.
+- All content was extracted directly after consultation with [chatGPT](https://openai.com/blog/chatgpt) and by checking the information obtained directly with my experience as a practitioner of karate, hapkido and taekwondo.
 In the case of Kungfu it has not been possible for me to check the validity of the information.
 - The images in the gallery section and the header were taken from the site: https://www.pexels.com/
 - To make the tables responsive, I converted the original html table tags (table, tr, th, td...) into divs and based it on the idea of the site: https://divtable.com/converter/
 - Animation of logo using a idea of https://stackoverflow.com/questions/69436632/css-keyframe-animations
-- The idea of inserting a text in a container (div) via css without using html was taken from the site (for the table in the migration section on small screens): https://stackoverflow.com/questions/2741312/using-css-to-insert-text
+- The idea of inserting a text in a container (div) via css without using javascript was taken from the site (for the table in the migration section on small screens): https://stackoverflow.com/questions/2741312/using-css-to-insert-text
 - Menu Icons and sections are from: https://fontawesome.com/

 All photos are open source licensed.